 I really want to have sex with her ... what should I do?

 Your girlfriend is being VERY sensible, whether you may happen to believe it or not.
-Women have a LOT at stake when they become sexually active.
-Women are more prone to infections than men.
-And yes, women can get pregnant, which is a very taxing process for her body, everybody's nerves and the bank accounts of those involved.
+People with vaginas have a LOT at stake when they become sexually active.
+They are more prone to infections than people with penises.
+And yes, they can get pregnant, which is a very taxing process for her body, everybody's nerves and the bank accounts of those involved.
 Unwanted pregnancy is obviously a concern of hers.

 She is right to say that it is not a good idea to have sex until you are prepared to deal with having a baby.
 Being prepared to have a baby is not the same thing as deliberately making baby every time you have sex (i.e., the idea that sex is only for procreative purposes).
 She just wants to make sure you both have a plan in place in case something goes wrong.